KxSystems/embedPy/README.md

 ### Raw (foreign) API

-`foreign` objects can be retrieved directly from Python using
+`foreign` objects are retrieved from Python using one of the following calls

 #### .p.pyimport
 Symbol arg- the name of a Python module or package to import